Landscape construction in non-gradient dynamics: A case from evolution: Continuity of the numerical construction in the bi-peaked case and

 Choose the neighborhood $\mathcal{O}_A$ with radius smaller than $\dfrac{c}{4c'K\cdot \|Df_A\|}\epsilon>0$.
 Because the flow is continuous with respect to $t\times\textbf{q}$, the neighborhood $\mathcal{O}_0$ can be also selected small enough such that

 where $\textbf{q}_1,~\textbf{q}_2\in\mathcal{O}_0$.
-In all, $|L(\textbf{q}_0)-L(\textbf{q})|<\epsilon$ for all $\textbf{q}\in\mathcal{O}_0$, therefore $L(\textbf{q})$ is continuous at $\textbf{q}_0$.
+In all, $|L(\textbf{q}_0)-L(\textbf{q})|<\epsilon$ for all $\textbf{q}\in\mathcal{O}_0$, therefore $L$ is continuous at $\textbf{q}_0$.

-Near the boundary between the left part and the right part, which is the stable manifold of the saddle $C$, the orbit will first follow the stable manifold to the neighborhood of the saddle, then to either $A$ or B following the unstable manifold of the saddle.
-Thus, there is a constant gap of the geometry length from the left side and the right sides.
-The constant gap has been revised in Eq.~\ref{Eq:geo construction} by subtracting the saddle-to-stable length: either $L_A$ or $L_B$, depending on whether it is on the left side or on the right side.
+Near the boundary between the two attractive basins, which is the stable manifold of the saddle $G$, the orbit will first follow the stable manifold to the neighborhood of the saddle, then to either $E$ or B following the unstable manifold of the saddle.
+There is a constant gap of the geometry length from the left side and the right sides.
+This gap has been filled in Eq.~(\ref{Eq:geo construction}) by subtracting the saddle-to-stable length, either $L_E$ or $L_F$, depending on whether it is on the left or right side.